mvlasenko/project-keyword-spotter/README.md

-# Thais is fork, original code is located here
+# This is fork, original code is located here

 https://github.com/google-coral/project-keyword-spotter